Patricia

 Does The Atkins Diet Really Help People Losing Weight?

-The Atkins Diet may work well for anyone looking to lose weight.
+To answer the question about does the Atkins Diet really work, it may work well for anyone looking to lose weight.
 In fact, it is often recommended for those who have tried other diets without success.

 However, if you are overweight, you might find that you gain weight instead of losing it.
 To prevent this from happening, you should make sure that you follow the Atkins Diet correctly.